ToolJet/ToolJet/docs/docs/workflows/overview.md

     <img className="screenshot-full" src="/img/workflows/overview/v2/event-notification-logs-output.png" alt="Output Logs" />
 </div>

 Congratulations on creating your first workflow!
-This workflow fetches data, transforms the data, sends an SMS notifications, and handles success or failure responses.
+This workflow fetches data, transforms the data, sends SMS notifications, and handles success or failure responses.

 As you saw in this example, ToolJet Workflows provides a streamlined way to extend the capabilities of your ToolJet applications and automate complex processes.